st-min/Watermark_and_Verify_Images/README.md

 │   └── README.md

-How to Run
+## How to Run

-Clone the repository.
+    1. Clone the repository.
-Install the required Python packages.
+    2. Install the required Python packages.
-Set the input and output directory paths in both scripts.
+    3. Set the input and output directory paths in both scripts.
-Run add_watermark_and_generate_signature.py to add watermarks and generate digital signatures.
+    4. Run add_watermark_and_generate_signature.py to add watermarks and generate digital signatures.
-Run verify_signature.py to verify the digital signatures of the watermarked images. bash
+    5. Run verify_signature.py to verify the digital signatures of the watermarked images.
-Copy code

         python add_watermark_and_generate_signature.py
         python verify_signature.py